jacobunna/argcomb/docs/index.rst

 Sometimes the value of an argument will dictate which other arguments can be passed.
-To take our previous example of trimming a video, suppose the function takes an additional parameter to explicitally state whether frames or seconds are going to be used::
+To take our previous example of trimming a video, suppose the function takes an additional parameter to explicitly state whether frames or seconds are going to be used::

     from enum import Enum